DHI Founder and President of the Board of Trustees

 In 2002 and 2004, Harnwell was seconded to Colombo as Special Advisor to Sri Lankan Prime Minister Ranil Wickremesinghe.

 In 2004 Ben was received into the Catholic Church, by Fr.
 Michael Seed.
-Since 2015 he has written an occasional column in the National Catholic Register.
+He writes an occasional column in the National Catholic Register.